Cass Township, Boone County, Iowa

-Cass Township is one of seventeen townships in Boone County, Iowa, USA.
+Cass Township is one of seventeen townships in Boone County, Iowa, United States.
 As of the 2000 census, its population was 668.

 History

 Cass Township was established in 1858.
 It is named for Lewis Cass.

 Geography

 Cass Township covers an area of 18.36 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Liberty and State Hospital.